thorrak/thorrak_hardware/BrewPi Containers/Main PCB Container/US Outlet.md

 Unfortunately, I haven't written recent assembly instructions.
 An old version (using panel-mount jacks which are no longer recommended) can be found here: http://tinybat.ch/2016/11/brewpi-esp8266-enclosure-assembly/

+Generally, assembly is pretty simple.
+Looking at the front of the case, the US Duplex Outlet goes on the left side (it should fit nicely into the holes in the case) and the IEC-320 C14 inlet goes on the right.
+The modules are organized inside the case as follows:

+(**TODO** - Insert photo here.
+In the mean time, imagine a photo, where on the left is the PSU, the middle is the relay, and on the right is the "main" PCB assembly)

+The M3 Screws/nuts are used to attach all of the components to the case, and the rubber feet are attached to the bottom of the case.
+Notes on the screws:

+- The PSU can be attached with either 2 or 4 screws, depending on the PSU used
+- The relay boards almost always can only be attached with 2 screws
+- The case design has 3 posts for the "main" PCB - Your PCB may only use 2 of the 3.
+This is expected.
+- The US outlet is secured at the top & bottom using M3 Screws/Nuts.
+One of the screws that were attached to the outlet when originally purchased screws through the center of the outlet to secure it to the case